Divorce Visitation Rights

 Divorce Visitation Rights in different circumstances

-• Consider that a divorced woman's ex husband's sister has lived in the residence of her brother for a considerable period during the marital life of the brother.
-After the divorce, this sister demands the divorced woman some time to spend with the divorced woman's daughter.
-The sister also says she might file for visitation rights of this daughter
+- Consider that a divorced woman's ex husband's sister has lived in the residence of her brother for a considerable period during the marital life of the brother.
+After the divorce, this sister demands for visitations rights of the children.
+Most people would like to know if this is permitted.

-• Several states in the United States permit visitation rights to individuals other than the parents who have played an active role in the life of the child.
+Several states in the United States permit visitation rights to individuals other than the parents who have played an active role in the life of the child.
+This is done when the child is emotionally attached with the person.
 However, these visitation rights are not granted automatically.
 The court ensures that the individual seeking these rights is interested in the welfare of the child.
-Moreover, the visitation must be in the best interests of the child
+Moreover, the visitation must be in the best interests of the child.

-• Consider that a divorced person has been just released from jail.
-So, can such a person be permitted visitation rights?
+- Consider that a divorced partner has been just released from jail.
+So, can such a partner be permitted visitation rights?

 A practical difficulty is that the children have not seen this parent for a considerable duration.
-So, this parent must cooperate with the ex spouse with an aim of conducting the visitations smoothly
+So, this parent must cooperate with the ex spouse with an aim of conducting the visitations smoothly, not harming the child.

-• In some states in America, there is a definite possibility that such a stepfather would be given visitation rights.
-The state intends to offer the child of a divorce, the concern, care and attention, the child would have received if the divorce had not taken place
+In some states in America, there is a definite possibility that such a stepfather would be given visitation rights.
+The state intends to offer the child all the concern, care and attention, the child would have received if the divorce had not taken place.
+Now-a-days there are various rules and regulations that help the child in getting what they deserve even after his parents take a divorce.

-• A non custodial father must go through the court ruling in order to interpret the minimum rights of visitation granted by the court.
-This court document specifies when a particular visit should begin and when it should terminate.
+- A non custodial father must go through the court ruling in order to interpret the minimum rights of visitation granted by the court.
+This court document specifies when a particular visit should begin and when it should finish/ terminated.
 If this father develops a good relation with the ex wife, then it is possible that the frequency of visitation might increase.
-However, such extra visits are not guaranteed and depend highly on the readiness of the custodial mother
+However, such extra visits are not guaranteed and depend highly on the readiness of the custodial mother.
+If the custodial mother denies giving extra time for visitation then things would take place accordingly.

-• In a particular case, a divorced mother had the sole physical custody of her son who was 3 years old.
-The father stayed 5 states away and was granted the permission to take the son for 4 weeks in every summer.
+- In a particular case, a divorced mother had the sole physical custody of her son who was 3 years old.
+The father stayed 5 states away and was granted the permission to take the son for 4 weeks every summer.
 During one summer, this father threatened his ex wife that he would not return the son.
 Here, it must be noted that the divorce decree and custody papers of the ex wife can be enforced in the state of the father.
-The mother can also decrease the visitation schedule by complaining regarding the threat
+The mother can also decrease the visitation schedule by complaining about the threat.
+Any illegal act needs to be reported, which can further lead to termination of the visitation rights.